faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 [^montez]: My point in citing Shannon Montez's masters thesis is to demonstrate that LDS leadership have known about potentially troubling issues with Book of Mormon historicity for a long time.
 Montez concludes that B.H.
 Roberts probably did not believe in the historicity of the Book of Mormon towards the end of his life, but it is not clear if she grappled with the [data suggesting that Roberts may indeed have believed in a historical Book of Mormon](https://www.plonialmonimormon.com/2020/08/b-h-roberts-and-the-book-of-mormon-exhumation-and-reburial.html).
 I personally think it's difficult to decide the state of Roberts's belief at the end of his life.
 At the very least, these issues seemed a challenge to him.

-[^dishonesty]: To be able to demonstrate dishonesty, a person typically needs to establish who knew what and when, and even then a case to establish motivation may merely be suggestive.
+[^dishonesty]: Intentional dishonesty can be difficult to demonstrate in the historical record.
+To demonstrate it, a person typically needs to establish who knew what and when, and even then a case to establish motivation may merely be suggestive.

 [^self_determination]: Transparency allows individuals to make choices for their lives with all the relevant data in hand.
 For instance, in the late 1830s and 1840s thousands of recent LDS converts left their homes to immigrate to the U.S., but they did so under the assumption that the group was not practicing polygamy (based on [copious denials of the practice](https://faenrandir.github.io/a_careful_examination/joseph-smith-polygamy-denials/)).
 Arguably, many would not have made the journey had they known the early Saints were engaging in non-traditional marriage arrangements.